hoagkub/hoagkub.github.io/_posts/0000-00-00-rnns-and-transformers.markdown

 At a high level, Transformer architecture consists of an encoder and a decoder

+- Encoder take in a sequence input tokens and produces a sequence of hidden presentations
+- Decoder take in the encoder's output and generates a sequence of output tokens

 ![Image not found](/assets/img/rnns-and-transformers/transformer_architecture.jpeg)

 > EncoderLayer(x) = LayerNorm(x + SelfAttention(x) + FeedForward(x))